-anuany 2026 D (West) - A 1.35m setback to west part of frontage up to 14m and with a 3.5m setback up to 18.1m.
+Andres 202 D (West) - A 1.35m setback to west part of frontage up to 14m and with a 3.5m setback up to 18.1m.
 E - 32° inclined plane springing from the southern edge of the Plaza.
 Frontage a minimum of 18m from the southern edge of the Plaza.
-Variation to the inclined plane may be considered if the principal dining (public a easing the south side of the plaza has sunlight access at 12 noon in mid-winter.
+Variation to the inclined plane may be considered if the principal dining /public area on the south

-Note: The shape and location of the plaza in the diagram above is indicative only
+Note: The shape and location of the plaza in the diagram above is indicative only Rebealed